Housing benefit if you are pension age

 Your rent is more likely to be covered if you get pension credit.

-If you don't get pension credit, your housing benefit will be reduced if you have:
+If you do not get pension credit, your housing benefit will be reduced if you have:

 more than £10,000 in savings